unoplatform/uno.extensions/doc/Learn/Navigation/HowTo-Regions.md

 ## How to use Regions

 Regions are particularly useful with navigational controls, such as `NavigationView` and `TabBar` for showing or hiding, and opening or closing content and pages.
-In these cases, it's recommendable to have a `Grid` element as the parent of the navigational control, which we will call as "Parent Grid" in this guide.
+In these cases, it's recommended to have a `Grid` element as the parent of the navigational control, which we will refer to as the "Parent Grid" in this guide.
 Additionally, it is essential to define a `Grid` that will hold the content to be displayed based on the selected `NavigationViewItem` or `TabBarItem`, and we will call it a "Content Grid".

 Then it's needed to add the `Region.Attached="True"` attached property to them, the navigational control and the Content `Grid` can be linked.